kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 }
 ```

-And browser will, during runtime, fetch the `.svg` file if it hadn't already.
+And a browser will, during runtime, fetch the `.svg` file if it hadn't already.

 And there you have it!
 No more plastering those lengthy `path` data all over the place.